MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-get-started.md

 # [Customer tenant](#tab/customer-tenant)
 ### 3.4 Associate your app with a user flow

+For customer tenants, you need to associate your app with a user flow.
 A user flow defines the authentication methods a customer can use to sign in to your application and the information they need to provide during sign-up.
-Ensure that you complete the steps in [Add an application to a user flow](~/external-id/customers/how-to-user-add-application.md) before continuing to add *My test application* to the user flow.
+Ensure that you complete the steps in [Add an application to a user flow](~/external-id/customers/how-to-user-flow-add-application.md) before continuing to add *My Test application* to the user flow.

 # [Workforce tenant](#tab/workforce-tenant)